hgducharme/pytemplate/README.md

    git push -u origin main
    ```

+6. Edit the pyproject.toml wherever you find "PROJECTNAME" or "VERSIONNUMBER"

 6. Finally, delete this checklist and replace it with a brief description of your project.
 For example:

 **pytemplate allows you to hit the ground running with your python project.
 Remove all the frustration of creating python boilerplate so you can instantly get to coding!**